russellyoung/regexp-rust/README.md

-     drawbacks: no whitespace characters can be embedded, unless preceded by '\', and care must be taken that there is a space afterward to signify the termination. **or(abc def)** will not find the string "abc" **pr** "def", it will report an error because the closing ')' of the **or()** will be interpreted as part of the string "def)".
+     drawbacks: no whitespace characters can be embedded, unless preceded by '\', and care must be taken that there is a space afterward to signify the termination. **or(abc def)** will not find the string "abc" **or** "def", it will report an error because the closing ')' of the **or()** will be interpreted as part of the string "def)".
 Also, using this implied notation, it is not possible to assign names or repeat counts to string units.
-For thatthe units must be enclosed.
+For that the units must be enclosed.
  - **AND** nodes are created by enclosing them using the function notation **and(...)**.
 Inside the **AND** any units can be included.
-There is no comma or other punctioation separating two AND children.
+There is no comma or other punctioation required to separating two **AND** children.
  - **OR** nodes, like **AND** nodes, are written explicitly using the enclosure **or(...)**.
 This is a big win over traditional regular expressions that use "\|" as an infix function indicator.